 The proof is easy when your company is based on content.

-Since we’ve been at this for 2 years, we now have a bunch of case studies, some of which are published here, and some of which are emailed to prospects after talking with them.
+Since starting Grow and Convert, we now have a bunch of case studies, some of which are published here, and some of which are emailed to prospects after talking with them.

 At the time of starting the agency, this wasn’t as strong.
 But it wasn’t zero.
 We had success stories from past work we did.
 If you’re starting a new business, you won’t be strong here… that’s normal.
 You’ll need to find ways to get your first few customers so you can build up the proof.
 At that point though, you need to figure out how you’re going to convey that proof (either through content marketing or some other strategy).